Note: I don’t run court/tribunal cases so I don’t have practical experience of evidence requirements. Do get legal advice if possible.

 - whether the reason for unfavourable treatment was something arising in consequence of the stammer under s.15 EqA, and

-- whether the claimant was put at a “substantial disadvantage” so as to trigger the reasonable adjustment duty,
+- whether the claimant was put at a “substantial disadvantage” so as to trigger the reasonable adjustment duty on an employer,

 Expert evidence: Presidential guidance to tribunals on whether it is required.

 Expert evidence is not always necessary – though it will often be wise for the claimant to bring it.
 Guidance Note 4: Disability (page 13) in the Presidential Guidance – General Case Management: Employment Tribunals, England and Wales (pdf, judiciary.uk), 2018, on employment tribunals says:

 “3.
 A claimant who relies upon the protected characteristic of disability may be able to provide much of the information required without medical reports.
 A claimant may be able to describe their impairment and its effects on their ability to carry out normal day to day activities. …”